-The Dean of Graduate Studies, based on input from graduate faculty, has the authority in his or her capacity to make admissions decisions that are in the best academic interests of applicants for admission to Graduate Studies programs at Peirce College as well as the broader institutional interests of Peirce College.
-Applicants may appeal adverse admissions decisions first directly to the Dean of Graduate Studies.
-After having exhausted this appeal avenue, applicants may then appeal adverse admissions decisions directly to the Vice President, Academic Advancement, whose decision shall be final.
+The Dean of Graduate Studies, based on input from graduate faculty, has the authority in his or her capacity to make admissions decisions that are in the best academic interests of applicants for admission to graduate studies at Peirce College as well as the broader institutional interests of Peirce College.
+Applicants may appeal adverse admissions decisions first directly to the Dean of Graduate Studies, and if needed, then directly to the Vice President, Academic Advancement, whose decision shall be final.